georgyorgy1/padmebot_v2/README.md

 What is PadmeBot?
 PadmeBot is a shitposting bot based on AestheticsBot and inspired by MarcyBot.
 The original PadmeBot's codebase is so hard to maintain that a new one had to be written.

+## Installation
+Copy the token ID of your bot and paste it in creds.txt.
+After that, launch main.py

 ## Here are the working commands (for now):

 $checkem - generate random post digits (you might get doubles)